abashimov/SortingAlgorithms/README.md

 # SortingAlgorithms C++ (Quick Sort / Merge Sort)

-SortingAlgorithms program implemented in C++
+SortingAlgorithms - C++, Merge Sort, Quick Sort

 This C++ program reads a list of words from a file, sorts them using either Quick Sort or Merge Sort, and writes the sorted data to an output file.
 The user can choose between Quick Sort and Merge Sort.